 What is Backache?

-Lower Back Pain Causes and Symptoms
+Lower Back Pain Symptoms

 The back, a complex structure of muscles, bone and elastic tissue, is known as the life bone of the body.
 The spine is made of 24 blocks of bone piled one on top of the other.
 Sandwiched between these bony blocks are cushions of cartilage and elastic tissues called inter-vertebral discs.
 The vertebral discs act as shock absorbers for the back.
 Mobility would be impossible without discs.
 Sometimes these cushions rupture and the pulp protrudes a little.
 The process is erroneously called a ‘slipped’ disc.
 If the cushion disappears entirely, the result is known as a degenerated disc.
 In slipped-disc trouble, the nerve is affected in such a way that the pain radiates down the thigh and leg.
 If the disc ‘slips’ in the neck area, it causes numbness and pain radiates to the arms.
 Disc trouble does not occur suddenly but builds up over a long time.
 The backbone forms a protective arch over the vertebrae and spinal cord and protects the spinal nerves that are interwoven through the spinal column.
 There is a close relationship between the bones, discs, joint muscles and nerves in the back and the slightest problem or injury to the back or neck area can have disastrous effects.
 Whatever the cause of your backache, the following natural Ayurvedic home remedies will be helpful.